Mike-Kuznetsov/SpeechRecognitionComparisonRussian/README.md

 Red - Not tested;
 Yellow - Tested on phone;
 White - Tested on PC;
-Columns in english: Service or toolkit name / Price for an hour / Offline mode / Quality of recognition with 3 different sound output volume levels
+Columns in english: Service or toolkit name / Price for an hour / Offline mode / Quality of recognition with 3 different volume levels
 ![alt text](https://github.com/Mike-Kuznetsov/SpeechRecognitionComparisonRussian/blob/main/spreadsheet.png?raw=true)

 I tested some services after i made this comparison, here're the results: